seanzw/ETHZ-CG-2014/index.markdown

 I tried to use other objects than sphere, but it just turns out to be so slow.
 So I just put a sphere and 2 planes.
 With 50 samples the ambient occlusion is acceptable.

+## Ex4 & 6: BRDF and Perlin Noise

+This is my solution to BRDF exercise of ethz computer graphics 2014.
+There are two materials, polished steel and hematite.
+The default material is steel.
+If you want to get hematite, please adjust the parameters as described in each BRDF.
+You can always modify the brightness by changing the intensity of the three point light source.

+### Lambertian
+The Lambertian BRDF is not enought to simulate the steel and hematite since there is no specular term.

+### Phong
+Phong is not enought to render the steel as it always gives a plastic feeling.
+The only thing we can do is modify the shineness of the material.
+Hematite looks good.

+### Blinn-Phong
+Blinn-Phong uses the halfway vector and simplify the calculation.
+Steel still looks like plastic.

+### Ward
+Ward's anisotropic model is enough to model these two materials.
+I find a precise and cheaper formula from [Cornell University](http://www.graphics.cornell.edu/~bjw/wardnotes.pdf).
+For steel alphaX is 0.2 and alphaY = 0.8.
+For Hematite alphaX = alphaY = 0.2.
+And the result is pretty good.

+### Cook-Torrance
+Here the steel looks nice.
+The hematite is also very good.
+And I use two weighted Beckmann distributions.

+For Steel the IOR is 2.5.

+For Hematite the IOR is 2.9.
+The both Beckmann distribution is set to 0.2.
+Kd equals 0.3.

+### Spatially Varying BRDF
+I tried to use perlin noise but still can't figure out how to generate the rusty steel.
+Here I just generate some weird marble texture.
+The generator of perlin noise comes from [here](https://github.com/ashima/webgl-noise)

+### Wood
+Apply 3D Perlin noise to get a wood texture.

+### Marble
+Apply 3D Perlin noise to get a marble texture.

+### Earth
+Use 4D Perlin noise to animate the cloud.
+And 3D Perlin noise to generate the surface.

+## Ex5: BSpline and Surface Subdivision

+This the solution for exercise 5.

+### BSpline
+Not much to say about BSpline.
+Just use de Boor algorithm to generate points on the spline and connect them.

+### Surface Subdivision
+#### Loop
+Loop's algorithm can only deal with triangle mesh.
+And it's easy to implement.
+Use different weight for the boundary and then everything is fine.
+#### Catmull-Clark
+Here I found three ways to deal with the boundary.([here](http://xrt.wikidot.com/blog:_start/tag/catmull/category/blog)).
+I choose the second one and the boundary looks quite well.

+It takes every boundary edge as infinitely sharp creases, which means the edge point on this boundary edge will be the average of two endpoints of this edge.
+And all the boundary vertices are treated as creases vertices.
+The new vertice is a weighted average of the old vertice (3/4) and two other boundary vertices(1/8).